abhishek-1010B/ContentGeneratorai/README.md

 ## 📝 About the Project

 The AI Study Content Generator combines AI capabilities with scalable SaaS architecture to provide a seamless learning experience.
 With advanced AI features powered by Gemini AI, it generates tailored study materials, quizzes, and summaries, making learning effective and efficient.
-Whether you're an individual learner or a large institution, this platform adapts to your needs.
+Whether you're an individual learner or a large institution, this platform adapts to your needs. currently the project is not delpoyed due to some issues but u can clone this project to check the output.
 ### Key Goals of the AI Study Material Generator:
 - Simplify the creation of personalized learning materials
 - Enable secure and seamless access to resources